 Travelling is such a great experience, but much like life at home, just because you’re overseas doesn’t make you immune to disasters.

-But travel ‘disasters’ aren’t limited to things that make headline news – it can be simple things like getting your wallet or passport stolen, or missing a connecting flight.
+But travel disasters aren’t necessarily limited to things that make headline news.
+It could be as simple as having your wallet or passport stolen, or just missing a connecting flight.
 Disasters come in all shapes and sizes and affect everyone differently.

-As for me personally, I was in London (Russell Square more specifically) during the London Bombings in 2006, and I’ve had family in Cairo during the Egypt Civil Riots in 2011, so I’ve been on both sides of large scale disasters – and neither was easy.
+For context, I was in London (Russell Square more specifically) during the London Bombings in 2006, and I’ve had family who were in Cairo during the Egypt Civil Riots in 2011.

-I’ve also been with friends on travels who have had issues at home, had wallets and passports stolen, and lost luggage… so, unfortunately, I’ve had plenty of experience to draw on.
+I’ve also been with friends on travels who have had issues at home, had wallets and passports stolen as well as losing luggage (I’m starting to see why I travel solo predominantly now…).
+Unfortunately, that means I’ve got plenty of experience to draw upon.

-So, based on my experience, here’s my advice and tips on how to prevent any travel disasters, as well as how to deal with them should any arise:
+So, based on that experience, here’s my advice and tips on how to prevent any travel disasters, as well as how best to deal with them should any arise:

 What you should do before you leave?

-Like with any insurance, you probably won’t need it.
-You may have even travelled a million times before without it, but that doesn’t matter.
-A simple slip off the pavement can be a broken ankle, or a slip of concentration can lead to a broken camera or stolen wallet – if you do end up needing it but don’t have it, you’ll be in a world of trouble.
+Like with any insurance, all things going to plan, you probably won’t need to use it.
+But something as simple as a careless slip off the pavement can result in a broken ankle.
+A lapse in concentration can lead to a broken camera or stolen wallet.
+Even being too adventurous on the local cuisine for your digestive system to handle… If you do end up needing travel insurance but don’t have it, you’ll be in a world of trouble.

 Inform Your Government

-Many governments (I know Australia, Canada, the UK and US do) offer a traveller registration service so they know where to find their citizens should there be a disaster in foreign countries.
+Many governments (I know Australia, Canada, the UK and the US do) offer a traveller registration service so they know where to find their citizens should disaster strike in foreign countries.